 Search Committee Training and Application Timeline

-The department forwards a list of Search Committee members to Dean for approval, who forwards final approved list to HR.
+The Search Committee Chair forwards a list of Search Committee members to Dean for approval, who forwards final approved list to HR.
 HR reviews committee composition for procedure compliance and schedules training for the search committee.

-Search Committee members complete training with HR and establishes an appropriate search timeline.
+Search Committee members complete training with HR, Academic Affairs, and establishes an appropriate search timeline.

 Applications are received electronically through the University’s employment webpage for a minimum of 30 days.